Della Sowah

-Della Sowah (born 23 November 1959) is a Ghanaian former Deputy Minister for Gender, Children and Social Protection.
+Della Adjoa Sowah (born 23 November 1959) is a Ghanaian former Deputy Minister for Gender, Children and Social Protection.
 She is also the Member of Parliament for Kpando constituency.

 Early life

 Sowah was born in Kpandu, Volta Region of Ghana on 23 November 1959.

 Education

 Sowah earned her degree in Social Sciences from the Kwame Nkrumah University of Science and Technology in 1981.
 She holds a Diploma in Finance and Master of business administration.